 Student loans with income-contingent repayment insure borrowers against income risk but can reduce their incentives to earn more.
 Using a change in Australia's income-contingent repayment schedule, I show that borrowers reduce their labor supply to lower their repayments.
 These responses are larger among borrowers with more hourly flexibility, a lower probability of repayment, and tighter liquidity constraints.
 I use these responses to estimate a dynamic model of labor supply with frictions that generate imperfect adjustment.
-My estimates imply that the labor supply responses to income-contingent repayment decrease the optimal amount of insurance but are too small to justify fixed repayment contracts.
-Moving from a fixed repayment contract to a constrained-optimal income-contingent loan increases welfare by the equivalent of a 1.3% increase in lifetime consumption at no additional fiscal cost.
+My estimates imply that the labor supply responses to income-contingent repayment decrease the optimal amount of insurance in government-provided student loans.
+However, these responses are too small to justify fixed repayment contracts: restructuring student loans from fixed repayment to a constrained-optimal income-contingent loan increases borrower welfare by the equivalent of a 1.3% increase in lifetime consumption at no additional fiscal cost.

 We document the growth of retail options trading and provide evidence that retail investors are drawn to options by anticipated spikes in volatility.
 Retail investors purchase options in a concentrated fashion before earnings announcements, particularly those with greater expected abnormal volatility.
 Comparing across asset markets, we also find retail investors disproportionately trade options over stocks as anticipated announcement volatility increases.
 In doing so, retail investors display a trio of wealth-depleting behaviors: they overpay for options relative to realized volatility, incur enormous bid-ask spreads, and sluggishly respond to announcements.
 These translate to retail losses of 5-to-9% on average, and 10-to-14% for high expected volatility announcements.

 Analyst forecasts outperform econometric forecasts in the short run but underperform in the long run.
 We decompose these differences in forecasting accuracy into analysts’ information advantage, forecast bias, and forecast noise.
 We find that noise and bias strongly increase with forecast horizon, while analysts’ information advantage decays rapidly.
-A noise increase with horizon generates a mechanical reversal in the sign of the Coibion and Gorodnichenko (2015) regression coefficient at longer horizons, independently of over-/underreaction.
-A parsimonious model with bounded rationality and a noisy cognitive default à la Patton and Timmermann (2010) matches the term structures of noise and bias jointly.
+A noise increase with horizon generates a mechanical reversal in the sign of the error-revision (Coibion--Gorodnichenko) regression coefficient at longer horizons, independently of over/underreaction.
+A parsimonious model with bounded rationality and a noisy cognitive default matches the term structures of noise and bias jointly.

 Winner of Best Senior Thesis in Financial Economics at Claremont McKenna College